Rubusch/linux-c/140__usb/pic32mx470__hid-demo/README.md

 TODO

+#### Source Organization

+- Find the implementation in `app.c`, `app.h` and `main.c`
+- The platform here is `default`, it is not supposed to be modified
+- Find available LED instructions in `./firmware/src/config/default/bsp/bsp.h`
+- USB device driver is prepared also in config/default

+This Implementation registers for USB read requests directly, instead of setting up yet another state machine, then going into a USB-wait-for-data-state

 #### One word about MHC / Clocking plugin

 After the MCC setup was setup, or anyhow adjusted, you need to `generate` the setup.
 Only this will generate the code.
 In case a meld-based diff will pop up to accept the design modifications to the project `src`.
 Example, the clock settings are by default turned off, no divider are seetup and USB won't clocked.
 This can be adjusted in the `plugin -> Clock Settings`.
 This is _not_ sufficient.
 Do the `generate` and accept the settings e.g. into the `./usb/initialization.c` file.